TheJumpCloud/jcapi-java/jcapiv2/docs/ActiveDirectoryApi.md

 <a name="graphActiveDirectoryAssociationsPost"></a>
 # **graphActiveDirectoryAssociationsPost**
-> graphActiveDirectoryAssociationsPost(activedirectoryId, contentType, accept, body)
+> graphActiveDirectoryAssociationsPost(activedirectoryId, contentType, accept, body, xOrgId)

 Manage the associations of an Active Directory instance